How to increase user loyalty with review responses

 In the article we will cover varieties of response strategies for app store reviews depending on your goals: increasing app install conversion rates or user retention rate.These goals will be different at each stage of an app or game development.
 You will find out who to answer first, when to respond, and how to prepare working with reviews without the headache.
 We’ll share recommendations that have already helped AppFollow users.

 Most mobile apps and games have few reviews.
-They remain unanswered because the developers do not see a direct connection between the feedback and the the number of app installs and user retention.
+They remain unanswered because the developers do not see a direct connection between the feedback and the number of app installs and user retention.
 But that is not the case.
 The consequences of unanswered mobile app reviews can be different: fewer installs or low app rating, which does not let the app to get featured, or users delete the app, which affects the revenue.

 Responses to reviews do not bring instant results; their contribution to the app development will be noticeable over the months.
 As a result, communication with users through reviews will pay off by increasing the average rating, mobile app conversion rate, and user retention rate.